dhineshns/writes/about engineers, managers and leaders.md

 * should set a goal and do what he/she can to make it happen.
 * should view communication as a corner stone of engineering.
 One should know the audience, communicate the intent of his/her action clearly.
 Documentations and presentations are tools that every engineer should use.

+### A Good Manager
+* helps you grow in your career.
+* gives you valuable feedback on your work immediately.
+* praises you publicly to reinforce positive behaviour in the team.
+* criticizes you privately to help you grow.
+* helps you navigate difficult times.
+* helps you understand what is important to focus on.
+* shows how your day-to-day work contributes to the overall success of the company.

 ### 1:1 Meetings
 1:1 meetings are essestial in forming a mutual trust between a manager and an engineer.
 * Every engineer should share the responsibility of having a constructive 1:1 with their managers.